nodejs/node-eps/002-es6-modules.md

 ### Operations

 * [ParseModule](https://tc39.github.io/ecma262/#sec-parsemodule)
-    - Creates a ModuleRecord from source code.
+    - Creates a SourceTextModuleRecord from source code.

 * [HostResolveImportedModule](https://tc39.github.io/ecma262/#sec-hostresolveimportedmodule)
     - A hook for when an import is exactly performed.